 1- Natural Light:

-You’ll have the best office when you’re sitting at a desk.
-Sunlight will make your vitamin D levels rise.
+You’ll have the best when you’re sitting in the Sunlight, which will raise your vitamin D levels.
 It also makes your eyes feel better and saves your energy.

 Circadian rhythms work better when there is natural light around.
-This makes it easier to sleep at night an regulates the sleep cycle.
-It gives you more energy and clears your mind at the same time.
+This makes it easier to sleep at night and regulates the sleep cycle.
+It also gives you more energy and clears your mind.

-However, exposure to direct sunlight for a long period of time is harmful and cannot be productive.
+However, prolonged exposure to direct Sunlight is harmful and ineffective.
 It can cause skin cancer, premature aging, or other problems.
-It would be best for you if you take the necessary measures to protect yourself from overexposure.
+Therefore, it is best to take the necessary measures to protect yourself from overexposure.

-The best time to take a sun bath is from sunrise to 11 am and then in the evening from 4 pm to sunset.
-Avoid direct sunlight between 11 am to 4 pm.
+The best time to take a sun bath is from sunrise to 11 a.m. and then in the evening from 4 p.m. to sunset.
+Avoid direct Sunlight between 11 a.m. and 4 p.m.

-Protip: Use Sunblock with more excellent SPF to protect yourself from harmful effects.
+Protip: Use Sunblock with a higher SPF to protect yourself from harmful effects.

 2- Saving Money on Bills:

-After being in full sunlight for a while, you won’t need to use artificial lights again until the evening.
-Your bills will go down because of this, whether you have a home office or a traditional one.
+After being in full Sunlight for a while, you won’t need to use artificial lights again until the evening.
+This will lower your bills, whether you have a home office or a traditional one.

 3- More Space:

-Most of the time, there is more space around the windows.
-Putting your desk in front of the window will give you more room for it and other furniture that goes with it.
+There is usually more space around the windows.
+Putting your desk in front of the window will give you more room for it and the other furniture that goes with it.

 4- Clean Air:

-Keeping your desk next to a window will let in fresh air and keep your office cool.
+Keeping your desk beside a window will let in fresh air and keep your office cool.
 People who live in a nice, clean, and beautiful area will like having a desk in front of the window.

-Fresh air brings lots of Oxygen, which is definitely good for a fresh mind and soul.
-It keeps the fresh air circulating inside the room, which makes the whole room fresh and chilly. (it may not be pleasant in winter)
+Fresh air brings lots of Oxygen, which is good for a fresh mind and soul.
+It keeps the fresh air circulating inside the room, which makes the whole room fresh and chilly.
+(It may not be pleasant in winter)

 5- Outdoor Scenery:

-If you live in a friendly, clean town instead of on one of the Grand roads or highways, you can enjoy the beauty outside.
-Letting yourself take short breaks helps you feel better.
+If you live in a friendly, clean town, you can enjoy the beauty outside instead of on one of the Grand roads or highways.
+You can also take a short break, which helps you feel better.
 A beautiful view can help you deal with worry and stay healthy.

 But make sure you stay connected for a short time.
 You have a lot of work to do! 🙂

-Now you know all the benefits, so, Let’s see what worst can happen if you place your desk in front of a window;
+Now that you know all the benefits, let’s see what happens if you place your desk in front of a window.

 Harms of Placing Your Desk in Front of a Window:

-Placing your desk in front of a window comes with a number of consequences that may be harmful to your work environment.
-Following are some cons of placing your desk in front of a window:
+Placing your desk in front of a window has several consequences that may harm your work environment.
+The following are some cons of placing your desk in front of a window:

 1- Lack of Focus and Distractions: